ci-blox/Ignition-Go/README.md

 Type: ```npm install gulp``` then<br>
 Type: ```gulp```

-6.In Apache, map the public folder to localhost or other url
+7. In Apache, map the public folder to localhost or other url
 Example: in your httpd-vhosts.conf file, add new <VirtualHost> section and restart Apache

-7.Create an empty mysql db
+8. Create an empty mysql db
 Example: use HeidiSQL and create both a database and a user with privileges to new database

-8.Go to http://[your web root from step 5]/install/init in your browser to finish using install wizard eg if you had created virtual host igotestlocal.com, then go to http://igotestlocal.com/install/init in your browser
+9. Go to http://[your web root from step 5]/install/init in your browser to finish using install wizard eg if you had created virtual host igotestlocal.com, then go to http://igotestlocal.com/install/init in your browser

 ### Features